Life Transformed: Christian Discipleship in the Power of the Spirit

 Westminster Theological Centre (WTC)

 At Westminster Theological Centre we combine the best of academic teaching with the vibrant life of the Holy Spirit.
-All our part-time courses are validated by the University of Chester and are delivered in partnership with local churches in locations across the UK and also in Stockholm.
+All our part-time courses are validated by the University of Chester and are delivered in partnership with local churches in locations across the UK and Stockholm.